cmdcolin/macs-accessories/index.md

 ## Comparing our results to other approaches

-- We obtain many differential genome positions which we merge together
-- MACS automatically performs merging of the scanning windows into peaks
 - We perform merging for our approach from sites that are close (<20bp away)
 - Look at the rate of the merging vs the p-value thresholds